-Despite software platforms getting easier to use, many companies still rely partly or entirely on third parties for services.
-We’ve looked at the strengths and weaknesses of ESPs for services and agencies as email marketing services providers.
-If neither the ESP nor the agency solutions sound appealing there is another option.
-Go hybrid.
+Software platforms getting easier to use, yet many companies still rely on third parties for services.
+There are pros and cons to having an ESPs for services or having an agencies as email marketing services provider.
+If neither the ESP nor the agency solutions sound appealing there is another option: Go hybrid!

 Go hybrid using an marketing agency AND an ESP

-Rather than looking for a one-stop shop wherein a single organization endeavours to meet all your needs, buy the strengths of multiple providers.
+Don’t look for a one-stop-shop where a single organization would meet all your needs, but buy the strengths of multiple providers.
 At first blush this may sound ideal.
 Get the executional efficiency and expertise of an ESP with the creativity and marketing savvy of an agency.